 7. Choose a Suite of Communication Tools for Your Team That Allows for the Natural Escalation of Communication Needs

 When teams are co-located, the level of communication needed escalates naturally.
 It might begin with co-workers speaking one-to-one in the breakroom.
 If clarifying details are needed, additional subject matter experts may be pulled into the conversation.
 Then, the conversation shifts from many-to-one or many-to-many, depending on the context.
 Maintaining this escalation process is essential to create outlets for quick answers or more in-depth conversations despite any distance that may exist between team members.

 - Chat 1-1

 The ability to ask quick clarifying questions is ingrained in how most teams work.
 In the past, this could be accomplished with face-to-face drive-bys in the office.
 But, increasingly even teams who are co-located are relying on instant messenger to accomplish this.

 Instant messaging is a powerful tool for managing remote teams that include non-native English speakers.
 The medium affords them the space to craft responses without the pressure of discussing directly (and quickly) with a native English speaker.
-That said, tools like Skype allow for escalation from messaging to voice and video calls and even screen sharing if needed.
+That said, tools like Slack allow for escalation from messaging to voice and video calls and even screen sharing if needed.

 While the importance of instant messaging cannot be over-emphasized for distributed teams, observing body language and physical reactions to statements or questions are also critically important, especially when discussing challenges or questions to gauge feasibility or understanding.